Montana Sapphire Stud Earrings, 6-prong Buttercup

 Pretty earrings show off, Montana sapphire stud earrings are surrounded by sterling silver.
 Sapphires are among the rarest gemstones in the world.
 Sapphires are also one of the hardest gemstones on earth are extremely durable, which means they will remain beautiful forever, perfect for a unique Montana sapphire gift.
 Earrings are made with Sterling Silver.

-PLEASE see photo on ear (below main photo) and the SAPPHIRE SIZE GUIDE to see actual size of the stones you are purchasing
+Please the Sapphire Size Guide to see actual size of the stones you are purchasing

 Sapphire Size Guide